annsam0115/Water-Classification-Capstone-Project/README.md

 # CIND820 - Big Data Analysis Project

 This repository consists of the following:
-1. Project abstract
+1. Final Code in Python/Jupyter Notebook
-2. Draft project report
+2. Final Cose in HTML format
-3. Final project report
+3. Final project report (doc)
-4. Power-point presentation
+4. Final projecy report (pdf)
-5. Code in python
+5. PPT Final presentation
-6. copy of the original dataset (https://www.kaggle.com/datasets/adityakadiwal/water-potability/code)
+6. Copy of the original dataset (https://www.kaggle.com/datasets/adityakadiwal/water-potability/code)

 The project report will be consistent with details within an academic paper.
-The report is current in draft form.
 The upload code is accessible via google.colab in python